ysyk2021/the-power-of-music-using-sound-to-improve-your-concentration-and-performance/src/chapter-8-1.md

-Chapter 7: Techniques for Overcoming Distractions and Maintaining Focus While Listening to Music
+Techniques for Overcoming Distractions and Maintaining Focus While Listening to Music
 ================================================================================================

 In this chapter, we will explore effective techniques for overcoming distractions and maintaining focus while listening to music.
 Although music can enhance concentration and performance, external and internal distractions can hinder our ability to fully engage with the music.
 By employing these techniques, you can optimize your listening experience and reap the benefits of music.